 - Chilean export promotion of books and trade missions;

 - Service Award ISBN and barcode.

 - Permanent support against the reality of piracy and reprographics.

-I was diagnosed with stage II breast cancer in 2009.
+However, I was diagnosed with stage II breast cancer in 2009.
 This was the most shocking incident in my life.
-None of my family has ever been diagnosed by breast cancer before, which explained why the bad news got me by surprise.
-Actually it had been three years since I went for a mammography check because I felt that the risk of contracting the cancer was a bit low.
+None of my family has ever been diagnosed by breast cancer before; which explained why the bad news got me by surprise.
+Actually it had been three years since I went for a mammography check.
+This was because I felt that the risk of contracting the cancer was a bit low.
 Sometimes I wonder what would have happened if I had not gone for a mammogram that day.

-I had had accompanied a friend to the hospital for a mammogram check when I decided that I too needed one.
+Nonetheless, I had had accompanied a friend to the hospital for a mammogram check when I decided that I too needed one.
 When I went for the check, the radiologist who was checking me seemed worried.
 My breast had dense tissue and she felt that she was missing something.
 If you happen to have dense tissues in your breast, the screening may become difficult and also according to what she claimed, there were high chances that I could suffer for breast cancer.
-I literally didn’t believe that last bit and I almost ruled it out.
+Be that as it may, I literally didn’t believe that last bit and I almost ruled it out.

 The diagnostic exam was set for the following.
 That day, I went to the hospital all alone.
 Although I was a bit nervous, I felt that I had nothing to fear.
-While the test was done, the technologist also decided to run a Doppler Ultrasound so as to ascertain the flow of blood in the breast.
+While the test was done, the technologist also decided to run a Doppler Ultrasound; so as to ascertain the flow of blood in the breast.
 She then suggested that I await the results of the test for about an hour.
-Since I had activities that I needed to attend to, as well as participating in daily fitness routines and special diet plans to keep myself healthy, I decided that I would come for them the following day.
+Since I had activities that I needed to attend to; as well as participating in daily fitness routines and a healthy diet that helped me shed fat and to keep myself healthy; I decided that I would come for them the following day.